Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Cell-Cell Interactions.md

 - Some molecules travel short distances, influences cells that are nearby.
 This type of local signals is called $paracrine  signaling$
 - $Growth factors$ regulators consists of compounds that stimulate nearby target cells to grow and divide.
 - $Synaptic signaling$ is a highly specialized type of local signaling in the animal nervous system.
 *----An electrical signal along a nerve cell triggers the secretion of neurotransmitter molecules.
-These molecules act as chemical signals, diffusing across the synapse— the narrow space between the nerve cell and its target cell—triggering a response in the target cell.*
+These molecules act as chemical signals, diffusing across the synapse — the narrow space between the nerve cell and its target cell—triggering a response in the target cell.*
 - Both animals and plants use molecules called hormones for long-distance signaling.
 - $Endocrine signaling$  is hormonal signaling in animals.